rdegges/okta.github.io/hugo/content/docs/api/resources/authn.md

 Starts a new password recovery transaction for the email factor:

 * You must specify a user identifier (`username`) but no password in the request.
-* If the request is successful, Okta sends a recovery email asynchronously to the user&#8217;s primary and secondary email address with a [recovery token](#recovery-token) so the user can complete the transaction.
+* If the request is successful, Okta sends a recovery email asynchronously to the user's primary and secondary email address with a [recovery token](#recovery-token) so the user can complete the transaction.

-Primary authentication of a user&#8217;s recovery credential (e.g `EMAIL` or `SMS`) has not completed when this request is sent; the user is pending validation.
+Primary authentication of a user's recovery credential (e.g `EMAIL` or `SMS`) has not completed when this request is sent; the user is pending validation.

 Okta provides security in the following ways:

 * Since the recovery email is distributed out-of-band and may be viewed on a different user agent or device, this operation does not return a [state token](#state-token) and does not have a `next` link.
-* Okta doesn&#8217;t publish additional metadata about the user until primary authentication has successfully completed.
+* Okta doesn't publish additional metadata about the user until primary authentication has successfully completed.
 See the Response Example in this section for details.

 ##### Request Example for Forgot Password with Email Factor